Arnie14/Mazesolver-Class-Projec-2-/README.md

 # Mazesolver-Class-Projec-2-
-This assignment was locked Aug 2 at 11:59pm.

 Traverse a maze recursively.
 Your program MUST read from a file called "maze.dat".

 A sample  (Links to an external site.)maze has been provided.
 The actual maze will be